What is happening with Etsy’s fee increase?

 In most situations, unless you are a very tiny operation that expects to make very few sales every month, setting up your own website will likely lead to your greatest profits.
 That way, you aren’t paying fees on every sale (besides the payment processing fees that you will pay no matter which avenue you choose).

-Regardless of the platform you use, though, remember: it is your branding and your digital marketing that are going to bring the most customers to your products.
+Regardless of the platform you use, though, remember: it is your branding and digital marketing that are going to bring the most customers to your products.

 And of course, also remember that the choice is ultimately yours.
 There are many alternatives to Etsy.
 So, if that platform is no longer working for you, you do not have to sell on Etsy.